kilroy-code/rules/README.md

 6
 ```

 Memoization is often used in applications for efficiency.
-While that doesn't seem very important in this toy example, it makes a big difference in complex applications in which it is not obvious when one computation will involve another, which involves another written by someone else, where that computation turns out to be expensive.
+While that doesn't seem very important in this toy example, it makes a big difference in complex applications in which it is not obvious when one computation will involve another, perhaps written by someone else, and where that computation turns out to be expensive.
 Here, all Rules are memoized.
 (You can still use ordinary methods that are not Rules, and thus not memoized.)

 ### Demand-Driven Evaluation (aka Lazy Evaluation)